lightningorb/orb/README.md

 ## cert and macaroon

-Encode your macaroon to hex, so you can paste it into the application:
+Encode your macaroon to hex, by running this command in your node's terminal:

 ```
 python3 -c 'import codecs; print(codecs.encode(open(".lnd/data/chain/bitcoin/mainnet/admin.macaroon", "rb").read(), "hex").decode())'